-The bridge is currently classified as functionally obsolete due to the substandard vertical clearance on the truss span (14'-9"), its narrow clear roadway width (24').
-Based on 2021 traffic counts, existing average annual daily traffic (AADT) volumes on the Roosevelt Bridge are approximately 8,500 vpd, with 9% trucks.
-Analysis using Highway Capacity Software 7 (HCS7) determined that the bridge currently operates at LOS $C^1$ .
+The bridge is currently classified as functionally obsolete due to the substandard vertical clearance on the truss span (14'-9"), its narrow clear roadway width (24'), and will not provide sufficient capacity considering anticipated growth.
+Existing average annual daily traffic (AADT) volumes on the Roosevelt Bridge are approximately 8,500 vpd, with trucks making up approximately 9% of that volume.
+Analysis using Highway Capacity Software 7 (HCS7) determined that the bridge currently operates at a Level of Service (LOS) C.

 Using a background growth rate of 1.5% alone, traffic volumes on the bridge are anticipated to grow to 12,200 vpd by 2050.
-However, Pointe Vista is planning 11 phases of development at the west end of the bridge on what is today a golf course and undeveloped land.
-By 2034, Pointe Vista will include approximately 2,700 acres of mixed-use development including 2,100 homes, three resort hotels, a convention/conference center, golf course, casino, marina, shops, restaurants, a water park, and entertainment venues at the west end of the bridge (see Figure 12).
+However, Pointe Vista is currently constructing approximately 2,700 acres of mixed-use development including 2,100 homes, three resort hotels, a conference center, golf course, casino, marina, shops, and restaurants at the west end of the bridge.
 The additional demand of this development will significantly increase traffic volumes on the Roosevelt Bridge.
-Projected 2050 traffic volumes inclusive of the development were estimated at approximately 27,300 vpd based on a trip generation procedure consistent with the ITE Trip Generation Manual.

-With no improvements to the bridge, the 2050 Level of Service is expected to worsen to LOS E, resulting in a significant bottleneck on the twolane bridge.
-Delay is expected to extend beyond the peak hours given the recreational and activities entertainment proposed for the development.
-Adding two driving lanes for a total of four 12-foot lanes and 10-foot shoulders would improve LOS to B in 2050 (Table 3).
+Projected 2050 traffic volumes inclusive of the development were estimated at approximately 27,300 vpd.
+With no improvements to the bridge, the 2050 Level of Service is expected to worsen to LOS E, resulting in a significant bottleneck on the two-lane bridge.
+Adding two driving lanes for a total of four 12-foot lanes and 10-foot shoulders would improve LOS to B in 2050 (Table 3)1.

-By 2050, traffic volumes on the Roosevelt Bridge are anticipated to reach vehicles per dav
+By 2050, traffic volumes on the Roosevelt Bridge are anticipated to reach